 Because most board members serve on a volunteer basis and must balance their need to earn a living with their duty to serve the community, they often lack the time to fully address all the needs of the community.
 A management provider can step in and help the board accomplish its duties to the neighborhood and give board members more time to dialogue with residents.

 Delinquent Assessment Fees Remain Unpaid

 It is not uncommon for a private neighborhood to carry a certain percentage of delinquent assessment fees in its financial records.
-However, if the number of delinquent accounts continues to grow, and few attempts are made to settle past due amounts, hiring an HOA management provider that has experience in performing debt collection is a good move.
+However, if the number of delinquent accounts continues to grow, and few attempts are made to settle past due amounts, hiring a management company that has experience in performing debt collection is a good move.

 Rules and Regulations Inconsistently Enforced

 Nothing makes residents quite as upset as when the rules and regulations in the community’s governing documents are inconsistently enforced.
 If board members lack the time to consistently enforce governing documents, we recommend that the task be outsourced to a management provider as to assist further.